colin4554/stocks/README.md

 # Stock News Scraper (and other related, useful functions)

-A great way to collect data for investing, sentiment analysis, or other projects!
+_A great way to collect data for investing, sentiment analysis, or other projects!_

 - Scrape recent news articles for any ticker listed on finviz.com and store the title, full text, summary, keywords, and more!
-- Schedule your news scraping and use built in functions to only scrape new articles and based on the frequency of articles for that ticker
+- Schedule your news scraping and use built in functions to only scrape when necessary and avoid duplicate scraping
 - Get the current list of S&P 500 tickers by a simple scraping function
-- Email updates each time the scraper runs
+- Receive email updates each time the scraper runs with informative logs
-- Deploy the repository either locally or on Google Cloud Platform (for free!)
+- Deploy the repository + database either locally or on Google Cloud Platform (for free!)

+### Running Scripts
+- Clone/download repository into desired directory
+- Run ```pip install -r requirements.txt```
+- If you want to run this package completely in the cloud, [set up a free GCP f1-micro instance](https://medium.com/@hbmy289/how-to-set-up-a-free-micro-vps-on-google-cloud-platform-bddee893ac09)

-### Deploying locally
+### Deploying database locally

--- steps --
+- Create local postgresql table
+- Set ```LOCAL_DATABASE_ID``` to postgresql table id
+- Use local_stock_news_scraper.py

-### Deploying on Google Cloud Platform (GCP)
+### Deploying database on Google Cloud Platform (GCP) as BigQuery

--- steps --

-TODO:
-- anything listed in python
-- deal with companies that get added and removed form s&p
-- rss reader for edgar files (or any SEC filings)
-- make things into different scripts (initialization function when returned database is [], etc.)

-Note:  uninstall pyarrow, install, pyarrow, install bigquery-storage-..., and the problem I faced worked!

-More details to follow...

-grpcio troubleshooting:
-1 person said one dependency might be installing an old version so try `pip install grpcio` first, and then install requirements.txt

-1/17 - I install grpcio from source and it took forever (20-30 min), but then everything worked

-(below) didn't really work
-deleted from requirements.txt:

-`grpcio==1.34.0
-grpcio-tools==1.34.0`
+- Set up a google cloud platform account
+- Create a BigQuery table
+- Download credentials for BigQuery API
+- Set ```GCP_DATABASE_ID``` to BigQuery table id
+- Use gcp_stock_news_scraper.py

+_Disclaimer: This project was undertaken for learning and personal use.
+Please be respectful of websites when scraping._